SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Java-Persistence-API.md

 JPA operates with POJO entities with annotations or XML mappings.

-Java persistence api maps relationships between tables as associations between classes.
+Java persistence API maps relationships between tables as associations between classes.

 # JPA Entities

-Entities in JPA are just POJO classes that represents our data.
+Entities in JPA are just POJO classes that represent our data.

 Every instance of our entity represents a row in our table.

-JPA entities does not require interfaces.
+JPA entities do not require interfaces.

 Our **getters** & **setters** can contain logic inside (like validation)